AaltoSciComp/scicomp-docs/news/index.rst

 News archive
 ~~~~~~~~~~~~

+*22/11/2022* From 22nd till 25th of November we will be running our popular `*Python for Scientific Computing* </training/scip/python-for-scicomp-2022/>`__ course again.

+*21/10/2022* **Upgrade of the triton login node:** After running out of memory several times on our login node, we upgraded the memory from previously 128Gb to 256Gb.
+This is hopefully sufficient for most compilation and development work happening on the node.
+Any computation or memory intensive job should still be run on the compute nodes, but this upgrade provides us with a more robust system.

 *12/09/2022* September 2022, it is another academic year!
 We have CodeRefinery starting in one week: if you write code for research, then this is the workshop for you!
 Come and learn about git, jupyter, conda, reproducibility and much more. `Click here for CodeRefinery Fall 2022 registration and info page <https://coderefinery.github.io/2022-09-20-workshop/>`__.